 Book Review of "Making Peace With Nature: Ecological Encounters Along the Korean DMZ"

-This is somewhat belated given the publication date, but Kim's book of theoretically suggestive and a great example of multispecies work...
+This is somewhat belated given the publication date, but Kim's book is theoretically suggestive and a great example of multispecies work...

 -